-- Use the NiceLabel Printer Driver to receive detailed status information.
+- Use the Loftware Printer Driver to receive detailed status information.
 If using any other printer driver, you can only monitor the parameters retrieved from the Windows Spooler. - The printer must be capable of reporting its live status.
-For the printer models supporting bidirectional communication see NiceLabel Download web page. - Printer must be connected to an interface with support for bidirectional communication. - Bidirectional support must be enabled in Control Panel > Hardware and Sound > Devices and Printers > driver > Printer Properties > Ports tab > Enable bidirectional support. - If using a network-connected label printer, make sure you are using Advanced TCP/IP Port, not Standard TCP/IP Port.
+For the printer models supporting bidirectional communication see Download web page. - Printer must be connected to an interface with support for bidirectional communication. - Bidirectional support must be enabled in Control Panel > Hardware and Sound > Devices and Printers driver > Printer Properties > Ports tab > Enable bidirectional support. - If using a network-connected label printer, make sure you are using Advanced TCP/IP Port, not Standard TCP/IP Port.
 For more information, see the Knowledge Base article.

 - Name: allows you to define a custom action name.
 This makes actions easily recognizable on the solution's list of actions.
 By default, the action name is taken from its type. - Description: custom information about the action.
-Enter a description to explain the purpose and role of action in a solution. - Action type: read-only information about the selected action type.
+Enter a description to explain the purpose and role of action in a solution.